-Wife and mother of three, I enjoy annoying my husband whenever the children give me a moment of peace.
-I spend entirely too much time dealing with ‘author stuff’ according to the family, but when I’m not I’m generally surfing Facebook or reading a book (Or trying to if I could get a moment of peace).
+Wife and mother of four, I enjoy annoying my husband whenever the children give me a moment of peace.
+I spend entirely too much time dealing with ‘author stuff’ according to the family, but when I’m not I’m generally baking or reading a book.
+(Or trying to if I could get five minutes without someone yelling, “Mommy!”)

-Usually I spend my days chasing around a tiny terrorist who knows too many bad words, is addicted to cheese, and doesn’t like bedtime.
-In the few minutes that she’s distracted I get as much work done as possible until she needs me for the thousandth time.
+Usually I spend my days chasing around these tiny terrorists who know too many bad words and don’t like bedtime.
+In the few minutes they’re distracted I get as much work done as possible until someone needs me for the thousandth time.

-My oldest is the only boy and he’s entering puberty.
+My oldest is the only boy and he’s now a teen.
 None of us may survive.
-Luckily he got my book-smarts and my love of reading, so he should at least make it to graduation if I don’t strangle him first.
+Luckily he got my book-smarts and my love of reading, so he should at least make it to graduation if I manage not to strangle him first.
 I’ve found a new respect for parents of anyone over the age of ten.
 This is cruel and unusual punishment.

-I began writing because I had an idea for a story that kept plaguing me for months.
-I wanted to read the story and even considered reaching out to some of my favorite authors to see if I could convince them to write it but I was too shy.
-I tried writing as a teen but never got more than a few pages in before I lost interest, but I decided to give it another chance.
+I began writing because I had an idea for a story that kept plaguing me when I would lay down to sleep.
+It went on for months on end.
+I wanted to read the story and see what happened next, and even considered reaching out to some of my favorite authors to see if I could convince them to write it, but I was too shy.
+I had tried writing as a teen but never got more than a few pages in before I lost interest, but I decided to give it another chance.

 That first book was The Omega Prize.
-The first thing I ever finished, and the first one I published to Amazon on Feb 16, 2019.
+The first story I ever finished, and the first one I published to Amazon on Feb 16, 2019.

 Man that thing was a mess!
 I didn’t follow the advice to get an editor.
 I couldn’t afford it, couldn’t even afford a cover and made one myself using a photo of my sister-in-law.
-I changed tenses, it was repetitive, it made me cringe when I went back and reread it a few months later.
+I changed tenses, it was repetitive, it made me cringe when I went back and reread it a few months later (and again a few years later…).
 The only bonus was that I could tell I’d grown as a writer and was able to clean it up.

-That first book did better than I’d ever dreamed it would.
-I honestly never expected to sell 100 books.
-Total.
-Ever.
+That first book still did better than I’d ever dreamed it would.
+I honestly never expected to sell even 100 books.

 I took the money I made from it and reinvested it into that book and the following two.
-I got matching covers for the series and continued learning and getting better.
+I got matching covers for the series, and continued learning and getting better from there.

 I never really made the decision to become an author, it just happened.
-One book led to another, more ideas for new and different books, a growing drive to get better and really figure out what I was doing.
+One book led to another, there were more ideas for new and different stories, and a growing drive to get better and really figure out what I was doing.

 I appreciate everyone who has read my books.
-I have sacrificed time with my family to be able to write and learn how to write better.
-I haven’t taken a full day off from authoring since Jan 1, 2019, but I can’t say I regret it.
+I sacrificed time with my family to be able to write and learn how to write better.
+I didn’t take a full day off from authoring those entire first two years, but I can’t say I regret it.
 I truly enjoy writing, and I’m so glad to see others enjoying my work as well.

-My kids have even tried writing their own stories and I’ve promised if they finish them I’ll get them published.
-I love that I get to share my joy in reading and writing with them, and my son shows a true talent for world-building though his plot could use a bit of work.
+My kids have even tried writing their own stories after seeing me, and I’ve promised if they finish them, I’ll get them published.
+I love that I get to share my joy in reading and writing with them, and my son shows a true talent for world-building, though his plots are convoluted and disjointed.

 I’m glad you’ve taken the time to learn a bit about me, and I hope you find something you can enjoy the way I do writing.
 This ended up so much longer than it was meant to be, but what can I say?
 I’m an author!